 You can get rental auto coverage from many of the major car agencies such as Avis, Enterprise, and Hertz.
 These companies will likely offer their products to you at several points during the renting process.
 Remember, you don’t need to buy their add-ons to rent a car.

 You don’t always need to buy options from your rental provider.
-Another way to get rental car insurance is to find a company that offers third-party auto coverage.
+Another way to get rental car insurance is to find a company that offers third-party coverage.
 Companies such as Allianz and Bonzah offer standalone rental policies.

 How Much Does Rental Car Coverage Cost?